Joanne Mae Blockinger, Youngstown, Ohio

 Besides her parents and beloved husband, Joanne was preceded in death by her brothers, Donald and Robert Popovich.

-A Mass of Christian Burial will take place at Immaculate Heart of Mary Church in Austintown on Monday, July 3, 2023, at 10 a.m.
-Friends and family will be received at the Lane Family Funeral Homes-Austintown Chapel on Sunday July 2, from 5-7 p.m.

-The family would like to thank Drs.
-Nicholas Proia and James Shina, along with their staff, for their many years of compassionate care for Joanne.
+The family would like to thank Dr. Nicholas Proia and Dr. James Shina, along with their staff, for their many years of compassionate care for Joanne.

+Friends and family will be received at the Lane Family Funeral Homes, Austintown Chapel on Sunday July 2, 2023 from 5:00 – 7:00 p.m.

+A Mass of Christian Burial will take place at Immaculate Heart of Mary Church, in Austintown, on Monday, July 3, 2023, at 10:00 a.m.

 A television tribute will air Sunday, July 2, at the following approximate times: 8:58 a.m. on WKBN and 7:58 p.m. on FOX.
 Video will be posted here the day of airing.